GaurangSharma18/Multi-label-Annotation/README.md

 ```
 python scripts/pipelineNotebook.py
 ```

+Here are the list of arguments required for successful augmentation.
 - `json_file`: JSON file containing labels.
 - `image_root`: The directory containing the images.
 - `list_augmentations_file`: A file containing a list of albumentation augmmentations.